The Inconvenient Truth

 It is important to understand that not all employers offer immediate health coverage for their new workers.
 You may have to wait as much as 90 days before your benefits kick in.

-Due to its complexity, Health Insurance plans will be covered in a separate chapter.
+Due to its complexity, Health Insurance is covered in this chapter.

 US Drivers License